Height requirements

 Ski Patrol Training CampAny height

-Slush Gusher48" or taller
+Slush Gusher48" or taller122 cm or taller

 Snow StormersAny height

-Summit Plummet48" or taller
+Summit Plummet48" or taller122 cm or taller

 Teamboat SpringsAny height

-Tike’s Peak48" or shorter
+Tike’s Peak48" or shorter122 cm or shorter

 Toboggan RacersAny height